putuhendrawd/sqes_backend/README.md

 **Missing data:**
 - Check if station has data for the requested date
 - Verify inventory source is correct
-- Ensure `--sensor-update` is used if metadata update is needed
+- Ensure `--station-update` or `--sensor-update` is used if metadata update is needed

 ---